Skip to content

 Prepare environment

-Activate your virtual environmnet if needed
+Activate your virtual environment if needed:

-source venv/with/requirements/installed/bin/activate
+source ${VENV}/bin/activate

-Specify the base directory that contains the input data
+First, specify the base directory that contains the input data

 path=examples/data

-key is the column name in the transcripts file corresponding to the gene counts (Count in our example). major_axis specify which axis the transcript file is sorted by.
+• key is the column name in the transcripts file corresponding to the gene counts (Count in our example).

 mu_scale=1 # If your data's coordinates are already in micrometer